An Endpoint Version of Uniform Sobolev Inequalities: Endpoint Version of Stein-Tomas Fourier Restriction Theorem

-See the illustrative picture above for these two points.
-Since the process is the same as before, we omit the detail of calculation, giving only the results.

-At $R$ for each $j > 0$, Young's inequlity leads to the estimate while at $S$ for $j > 0$, the change of scale argument in which we replace $x$ with $2^{j}x$, together with Lemma 2, produces where $r$ and $s$ here denote the exponents correponding to $S$.
-Finally we verify

-which gives us a restricted weak type Stein-Tomas inequality at every point on the line segment $AC$, as we hoped.
-Duality then produces the same result for every point on the dual line segment $BD$.
+which gives us a restricted weak type inequality \eqref{weak} at every point on the line segment $AC$, as we hoped.
+Duality then produces the same results for the dual line segment $BD$. \end{proof}

-Having restricted weak type Stein-Tomas inequality for every point on the closed line segment connecting $A$ and $C$, and its dual connecting $B$ and $D$, one might be tempted to ask whether strong Stein-Tomas holds for at least some part of the two lines.
-Unfortunately this is not true for any of these points.
-In fact in \cite{Vilenkin}, radial functions belonging to $L^{\frac{2n}{n+1}}{(\mathbb{R}^{n})}$ are constructed that have infinite Fourier transforms on $S^{n-1}$.

-To conclude, we may summarize the results we have concerning Stein-Tomas inequality on the boundary of the pentagon.
-Strong Stein-Tomas holds for every pair of exponents lying on the open line segment connecting $A$ and $B$, for the half open line segment connecting $C$ and $(1, 0)$, and for the half open line segment connecting $D$ and $(1, 0)$.
-The latter two follows trivially from Young's inequality.
-Restricted weak type Stein-Tomas holds at every point on the closed line segment joining $A$ and $C$, and its dual joing $B$ and $D$.
-Finally, counter-examples rule out the possibly of a strong Stein-Tomas at any of the points on $AC$ and $BD$.